 Through his appearances on ABC1’s hugely successful show ‘The Gruen Transfer’ Russel has become the very public face of brand marketing and advertising in Australia.
 In fact according to media mogul, Harold Mitchell, Russel Howcroft has become a brand himself.

 Indeed Harold Mitchell awarded Russel a much coveted Charlie Award on the basis of personal brand creation.
 And while Russel was pleased to be recognized in such a fashion, his mum was particularly pleased, as she is a Huge Harold fan!

-Russel currently is Executive General Manager of the TEN Network, one of its most senior executives.
-Prior to this role, Russel was Chief Executive Officer Australia/ New Zealand at Young & Rubicam Brands.
+Russel currently is Chief Creative Officer and a Partner at PwC Australia.
+Prior to taking on this role he was Executive General Manager of the TEN Network, one of its most senior executives, and before that Russel was Chief Executive Officer Australia/ New Zealand at Young & Rubicam Brands.
 He fell in love with the advertising industry after doing a week’s work experience at advertising agency McCann Erickson while part way through a marketing degree at Chisholm Institute (now part of Monash University).
 His father had started working in advertising at the ripe old age of 45, after a career as a cartoonist and businessman, and he suggested that his son give it a go.
 Russel, who hated university, managed to extend his work experience into an 18-month job.

 In his early 20s, Russel headed to London and spent five years working at Lowe Howard-Spink, one of Britain’s top creative agencies.
 His major account was Heineken beer, and his work on that account was considered one of Britain’s best ad campaigns of its time.